-Report: Jimmy Butler Practiced with Timberwolves; Yelled at Teammates and GM
+Report: Jimmy Butler Practiced with Timberwolves; Yelled at Teammates, Coaches

-Report: Jimmy Butler Practiced with Timberwolves; Yelled at Teammates and GMOctober 10, 2018
+Report: Jimmy Butler Practiced with Timberwolves; Yelled at Teammates, CoachesOctober 10, 2018

 The latest twist in the saga between Jimmy Butler and the Minnesota Timberwolves came on Wednesday when the four-time All-Star stepped on the practice floor with the team.